Take this quick quiz and see how much you know about bees—our favorite essential pollinators working around the world.

 Bees cannot perceive the red end of the spectrum but, unlike us, they can see ultraviolet light.
 Because of this, they see the world as more blue and purple than we do.
 The two main eyes see movement.
 The additional 3 smaller eyes (on the forehead) detect the intensity of light.

 C. Ladybirds / ladybugs

-While they are more likely to catch flies, gnats, and mosquitoes, dragonflies also eat bees.
+While they are more likely to catch flies, gnats, and mosquitoes, dragonflies also eat bees and butterflies.
 One of a dragonfly’s greatest tricks is to catch prey in flight, grabbing them with their hairy legs.

 Spiders also eat bees but they are arachnids not insects.

 9What is the shelf life of honey?
 How long does it last?

 B. 3 years

 C. 30 years

 With proper storage, honey lasts indefinitely.
 While the appearance and consistency can change from liquid and golden to white and hard, that is usually crystallization or granulation.
 Placing a honey jar in a warm bath (100-120°F / 37-48°C) can return it to its original form.